unional/typescript-blackbook/style-guide/default/organization/namespaces-and-modules.md

 # Namespace and Module
-Prior to TypeScript 1.5, there are two types of modules:
-* Internal module (`declare module X {`)
-* External module (`declare module "X" {`)

-In TypeScript 1.5, the term and keyword `namespace` is introduced.
-The nomenclature has changed.
-* Internal module -> namespace
-* External module -> module

-The `declare module X {` syntax exists for backward compatibility.

 When declaring a module (or namespace), there are two options:
 * declaration wrapped in `declare {namespace,module} <name> {`, or
 * top-level declaration

 > Top-level declarations in a source file with no top-level import or export declarations belong to the global namespace.
-Top-level declarations in a source file with one or more top-level import or export declarations belong to the module represented by that source file. ([link](https://github.com/Microsoft/TypeScript/blob/master/doc/spec.md#23-declarations), need to scroll down a bit)
+> Top-level declarations in a source file with one or more top-level import or export declarations belong to the module represented by that source file. ([link](https://github.com/Microsoft/TypeScript/blob/master/doc/spec.md#23-declarations), need to scroll down a bit)

 ### Namespace (Internal Module)
 - Avoid namespce